rust-lang/rust/doc/guide-pointers.md

 Rust's pointers are one of its more unique and compelling features.
 Pointers are also one of the more confusing topics for newcomers to Rust.
 They can also be confusing for people coming from other languages that support pointers, such as C++.
-This tutorial will help you understand this important topic.
+This guide will help you understand this important topic.

 # You don't actually need pointers